What you need to know if your baby has tongue-tie

-Baby will be wrapped in a shawl to ensure his arms do not wave around.
-You will be able to carry your baby do the procedure room where a nurse will look after them.
+Your baby will be wrapped in a shawl to ensure their arms do not wave around.
+You will be able to carry your baby to the procedure room where a nurse will look after them.
 You will then wait in another room until the procedure is done.
-A nurse will bring back them back to you so you can feed him immediately.
+A nurse will bring them back to you so you can feed them immediately.

 You will be able to feed your baby immediately after the tongue-tie has been released.
-You may notice a small amount of blood on your nipple, this is very normal and will very soon top.
-There will be breast feeding support available should you need it.
+You may notice a small amount of blood on your nipple, this is very normal and will very soon stop.
+There will be breastfeeding support available should you need it.
 It is important to remember that the tongue is a muscle and will need to get used to working in a different way.

 - Ulcer formation which heals in 24-48 hours

 - Improved latch so able to continue breast-feeding

 - Do nothing and observe

 Care at home

 Your baby may have a small blister or ulcer under the tongue, but this will go after about 48 hours.
 There is minimal risk of infection, should this happen it is important to go to your GP.

 We advise that you go back to the breast-feeding counsellor who referred you so they can check that the latch is correct.